 - Getting help with procrastination, study skills and learning more effectively

 - Dropping one or more courses

-- Seeking out your program counsellor to defer an exam or final assignment to next semester.
+- Seeking out your program counsellor to request a deferred exam or final assignment to next semester

-If you have a mental health condition, or suspect you have one, it is important to first seek support from a health care professional before registering with SAS.
+If you have a mental health condition or suspect you have one, it is important to first seek support from a health care professional before registering with Student Accessibility Services.
 If you're not already connected, start by booking an appointment with a Student Wellness Navigator who can help you figure out the right type of support to meet your needs.
 Call 519-824-4120 ext.
 52131.
 Appointments are usually available within a day or two.

 Follow the medical advice you have been given.
 Do not use your computer or do schoolwork if you have been advised against it.
 Call our front desk to book a telephone appointment for some interim support (519-824-4120 ext.
 56208).
 Be sure to tell them you have a concussion and can’t use a computer.

 New or Recent Diagnosis

 Start by filling out and submitting your initial information.
 After that, watch your email for the next steps from our Intake Team.
 When you meet with your Student Accessibility Services advisor, they will focus on helping you figure out a plan for the most pressing academic concerns.
 Late in the semester, we have more limited options and may have to focus on interim/temporary accommodations and preparing for next semester.